 Professor Astrup's principal research is on the physiology and pathophysiology of energy and substrate metabolism and appetite regulation.
 His research has a special emphasis on the etiology and treatment of obesity by methods that include the role of diet composition and of specific nutrients, lifestyle modification, very-low-calorie diets, exercise, and medication.
 He led research that showed that GLP-1 is a satiety hormone in humans, and was instrumental in Denmark becoming the first country to ban industrial trans fat in 2014.

-He also holds appointments at NUS School of Public Health and Duke University Global Health Institute.
-His research focuses on the economic causes and consequences of health behaviors, with a primary emphasis on the use of traditional and behavioral economic incentives to influence those behaviors in ways to improve the public’s health.
+Professor Finkelstein also holds appointments at NUS School of Public Health and Duke University Global Health Institute.
+His research focuses on the economic causes and consequences of health behaviours, with a primary emphasis on the use of traditional and behavioural economic incentives to influence those behaviours in ways to improve the public’s health.
 His recent research studies the complicated decisions that revolve around end-of-life care.

 Dr. Kushner’s principal research is in patient-health provider communication and lifestyle treatment of obesity.
 He has also investigated pharmacological and surgical interventions for obesity.

-Dr. Marcus’ research has focused on the characterization and treatment of disordered eating and the behavioral management of adult and pediatric obesity.
+Dr. Marcus’ research has focused on the characterization and treatment of disordered eating and the behavioural management of adult and pediatric obesity.

 Previously, Rowe served as a president and chief executive officer of the International Food Information Council (IFIC) and IFIC Foundation, in Washington, DC.
 During her 11-year tenure, IFIC established itself as a leader in consumer research and consumer-based communications in nutrition, food safety, and health.